Lucasamorales/Lucasamorales/README.md

 ### 🌍 Based in Cordoba, Argentina 🇦🇷

 I'm a Data Scientist and Full Stack Developer specializing in bringing machine learning and AI to various industries.
-With my roots in consulting and development, I enjoy crafting innovative, data-driven solutions tailored to the unique needs of each project.I also really enjoy teaching and sharing my knowledge with others.
+With my roots in consulting and development, I enjoy crafting innovative, data-driven solutions tailored to the unique needs of each project.
+I also really enjoy teaching and sharing my knowledge with others.
 Let’s connect and explore how we can work together!

 ## 💻 Tech Stack